TUNING YOUR HARP

 Now, wait for the eTuner indicator to point to the string's current pitch.
 Some eTuners have a Red light or two when off-pitch.
 Most go Green when on correct pitch.
 There is an indicator that should also point up to perfect pitch when correct.
 (Please, review your particular eTuner's instructions on how your eTuner indicates correct pitch.)

-If you go way too far, pull on the string a bit in the middle of its span and turn the tuning mechanism down a quarter or half a turn or more in the opposite direction to detune the string.
+If you go way too far, turn the tuning mechanism down in the opposite direction to detune the string.
 Then, re-pluck the string again and let the eTuner sense the pitch again.
 From here, it is best to again bring the string back up to pitch but without going more than 5 or 10 cents sharp past perfect tune for each note.
 You'll notice new strings will immediately stretch and go back out of tune.
 So, linger on each new string & bring it up to pitch several times before moving onto the next string.

 If you are new to tuning harps, you will soon learn that tuning the highest octave of treble strings will eventually take only a fraction of a full turn to bring the string up to proper pitch.
 This is the danger zone!
 For, it is now much easier to break your higher treble strings by excess turning of the tuner knob.
 Yet, it can take many full turns to bring your bass & midrange strings up to proper pitch.
 So: Always go slow & use your eTuner before tuning!